andr6/DocDropper/README.md

 # DocDropper

 ## Reboot Spear Phishing

-DocDropper is a Proof Of Concept of a DOC file who run a payload like a meterpreter, empire, etc.
+#### Notice

+DocDropper (POC+) is a .doc file dropper.
+You can start from it to setup Meterpreter, Empire, etc.

-Indeed, DocDropper use a PowerShell Dynamic Generation Algorithm to find his C&C hosted on Github.com.
+Indeed, DocDropper use a PowerShell Dynamic Generation Algorithm (DGA) to find a C&C hosted on Github.com.

 Begin by `./dropper/vector.payload.ps1` : this is the encoded payload in the active Macro.

-## Miscellaneous

-#### Debug mode

 ```
-powershell.exe -ExecutionPolicy Bypass -encodedCommand ([Convert]::ToBase64String(([System.Text.Encoding]::Unicode.GetBytes((Get-Content ./vector.payload.ps1)))))
+powershell.exe -WindowStyle hidden -ExecutionPolicy Bypass -encodedCommand [code]
 ```

+## Reminder

 #### Cmd.exe to Meterpreter